denis-kralj/foundry-infrastructure/readme.md

 The terraform.tf file assumes that the administrative account used in creating the infrastructure is named "default", adjust it as needed.

+We are not doing S3 bucket storage until private buckets are supported

 ## terraform state

 Currently, the project is using local state, more advanced use is out of scope.